Are you yelling into the void with a lackluster list of contacts?

 Now that we’ve got our spiel out of the way let’s talk action.
-In this post, we’ll go over what you need to do in order to build your email marketing list, whether you’re starting from scratch or just looking for a much-needed boost.
+In this post, we’ll go over what you need to do in order to start building your email marketing list, whether you’re starting from scratch or just looking for a much-needed boost.

 1. Provide a Way For People To Subscribe

 The amount of people who are going to seek out your contact information and send you a direct request to get on your email list are few and far between.
-As such, you need to make it as easy as possible for people to discover and subscribe to your emails.
+As such, you need to make it as easy as possible for people to discover and subscribe to your emails via an opt-in form.

 There are a few ways to accomplish this, and we recommend doing as many as you can.
-These include website pop-ups, social media outreach, signup forms, and emails themselves.
-The more ways that you can provide for people to sign up for your email marketing, the more success you’ll have in getting people to do so.
+These include website pop-ups, social media outreach, signup forms, and email signups themselves.
+The more calls-to-action (cta) that you can provide for people to sign up for your email marketing, the more success you’ll have in getting people to do so.

 2. Create Landing Pages

 Let’s circle back specifically to one of those means of getting people to subscribe: forms.
-These forms live on landing pages and serve as the gatekeepers for certain pieces of valuable content, such as ebooks, how-to guides, and reports.
-Use digital outreach to promote the content, and then guide those who click to the landing page, where they’ll be able to provide their name and address on a form in exchange for the asset.
+These forms live on landing pages and serve as the gatekeepers for certain pieces of valuable content, such as ebooks, how-to guides, case studies, whitepapers and reports.
+Use digital outreach to promote the content through Google ads or LinkedIn in-content marketing, and then guide those in your target audience who click to the landing page, where they’ll be able to provide their name and address on a form in exchange for the asset.

 There are two ways to loop this form into your contact list growth efforts.
 You can include a checkbox where those who are filling out the form can choose to sign up for your email list, or you can include a line that indicates that they agree to sign up for your email marketing by filling out the information.
 In either case, be sure to include a note that they’ll be able to opt-out at any time, and make the text clear and obvious on the form, so they don’t feel like they were swindled into getting your emails.